Adapt-Framework/adapt/docs/articles/getting_started.md

 ### Building content with view controllers

-In the above examples we used controller to do some basic routing, we can also use controllers to build our page step by step.
+In the above examples we used controllers to do some basic routing, we can also use controllers to build our page step by step.
 Lets say you want a common header and footer on each page, you can add this to the controller_root and every page on the site will then have the same header and footer.
 This allows you to write everything only once.

 Lets update our first_web_application to add a custom page header and footer to the site.
-When we access www.example.com/ www.example/about www.example.com/hello or www.example.com/hello/world we will see the header and footer.
+When we access www.example.com/, www.example/about, www.example.com/hello, and www.example.com/hello/world we will see the header and footer.

-The first thing we need to do is create a new property on our controller_root so that we can store main page content, not the header and footer.
+The first thing we need to do is create a new property on our controller_root so that we can store the main page content.

 Add a protected property called `$_content` to your controller_root, like so: